iamasink/miniblocks/README.md

 you can only place other mini blocks by clicking on another
 everything else should be self explanatory

+# how to install
+1. download latest .zip from [Releases](https://github.com/iamasink/miniblocks/releases)
+2. put the .zip in your world's datapacks folder.
+There is no need to unzip it.

 # things i might add